welldone-cloud/aws-lint-iam-policies/README.md

     do not report the specified comma-separated list of finding issue codes --include-finding-issue-codes INCLUDE_FINDING_ISSUE_CODES
-    only report the specified comma-separated list of finding issue codes --profile PROFILE
+    only report the specified comma-separated list of finding issue codes
-    named AWS profile to use
---result-name RESULT_NAME
-    result name to use instead of the run timestamp
 ```